magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_overview.md

 github_link: frontend-dev-guide/responsive-web-design/rwd_overview.md
 ---

-Responsive web design (RWD, <i>responsive design</i>) crafts web sites to provide an optimal viewing experience &mdash; easy reading and navigation with a minimum of resizing and scrolling, across a wide range of devices (from large, high-resolution desktop computer monitors to mobile phones).
+Responsive web design (RWD, also referred as<i>responsive design</i>) crafts web sites to provide an optimal viewing experience &mdash; easy reading and navigation with a minimum of resizing and scrolling, across a wide range of devices (from large, high-resolution desktop computer monitors to mobile phones).

-The built-in Magento Blank and Luma (which <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherits</a> from Blank) themes use the mobile first RWD approach.
+The built-in Magento Blank and Luma themes (Luma <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherits</a> from Blank) use the mobile first RWD approach.
 It is ensured mostly by means of CSS and JavaScript.

-The following image illustrates how the same page built on the Blank theme looks on mobile and desktop devices.
+The following image illustrates how the same page built on the Blank theme looks on mobile, tablet and desktop devices.

 <img src="{{site.baseurl}}common/images/css_responsive1.jpg">

 We recommend using the Blank theme, as a starting point for your customizations.
 That is, your custom theme should <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherit</a> from Blank.

-The articles in this chapter describe the particular approaches used in the Blank theme, and provide practical recommendation how to use these approaches in your themes:
+The articles in this chapter describe the particular approaches used in the Blank theme, and provide practical recommendations on how to use these approaches in your themes:

 <ul>
 <li>